 With that said, if you’d like to see the biggest local festivity in town, head over to Baku in March for Nowruz!
 Nowruz is the Persian New Year and takes place on March 20th every year.
 If you go during this time, you’ll get to witness how the locals celebrate this traditional holiday, learn more about their culture, and of course, enjoy the great festive vibes!

-If you don’t mind the cold, Baku in winter is not a bad idea if you want to check out the city’s festive spirit.
+If you don’t mind the cold, Baku is also a great winter European destination for festive vibes.
 Fountain Square is especially vibrant during Christmas and New Year, complete with festive lights and a Christmas market.
 3 hours by car from the city would also get you to Shahdag Mountain Resort, where you can enjoy skiing in a winter wonderland!

 How Many Days Are Enough for Baku?